 Check areas regularly for re-infestation as it may take awhile to completely rid of all flour bugs and larvae, and clean your storage area regularly.

 2. Store dry goods properly.

-Freeze newly purchased grains and lour for at least three days to kill any eggs.
+Freeze newly purchased grains and flour for at least three days to kill any eggs.
 Some sources recommend freezing for up to one week.
 (Note that freezing will kill the eggs, but not remove them.)

 As a general guideline, don’t buy more grain than you will use within four months.
-Store grain in a tightly sealed container, not a bag.
+Store grains in a tightly sealed container, not a bag.
 Weevils are HUNGRY little devils and can eat through bags.
 (See my storage recommendations above).

 3. Prevent Future Infestation

 Adding whole bay leaves and garlic cloves to the area seems to deter flour bugs from setting up shop in your pantry.
 Garlic may leave a trace flavor in your baked goods, so if you don’t want that, go for the bay leaves instead.